 Business professionals may seek to enhance their education in order to prepare for the next step in their career path.
 This holds true in the accounting field as well.
 While an associate degree or a Bachelor of Accounting may help students prepare to pursue entry-level accounting opportunities, various businesses prefer candidates who have a master’s degree in accounting or an MBA with a specialization in accounting.1

 So, how can you start earning a master’s degree in accounting?

 Prerequisites for a Master’s in Accounting

-An important prerequisite that potential master’s program students need to have is a relevant undergraduate degree.
+An important prerequisite that potential online master’s program students need to have is a relevant undergraduate degree.
 It is not necessary that your degree be exactly the same as the master’s program you’re considering.
-However, those interested in a master’s degree in accounting should have a bachelor’s degree in a related field such as accounting, business, or finance.1
+However, those interested in a master’s degree in accounting should have a bachelor’s degree in a related field such as an online accounting degree, business, or finance.1

 Choosing a Master’s Degree Program

 There are a number of online master’s degrees in accounting available that are both directly and indirectly related to the field of accounting.
 A common accounting degree at the master’s level is the Master of Business Administration (MBA) with a Specialization in Accounting.
 MBA programs that specialize in accounting are designed to offer a multifaceted business education, with certain coursework focused on accounting principles.

 Accounting is not the only MBA option available, however.
 Other master’s degrees that may be offered include a Master of Accounting, Master of Professional Accounting, Master of Science in Accountancy, and Master of Science in Taxation.
 The specific degrees offered will vary depending on what each individual institution offers.

 What Subject Will I Need to Study to Earn My MBA in Accounting?